Native American civil rights: 1585–1786: Initial meetings

 In 1585, an American Indian tribe on the eastern coast of North America made contact with English explorer Richard Grenville, who set up a settlement called Roanoke Colony.
 The Native people proved hospitable and receptive to Grenville, however, when a small silver cup was stolen from him, Grenville and his men sacked and burned down an entire village in revenge.
 By 1586, the English settlement had been abandoned.
 Grenville returned to England with a Native American captive called Raleigh.

-In 1607, decades after the interaction between the tribe's folk and Grenville, Captain John Smith established the colony of Jamestown in the middle of the Powhatan confederacy in what is now Virginia.
-Powhatan, the leader of his tribe, refrained from attacking the colonists as they established their settlement.
-Despite this, conflicts quickly broke out between the colonists and the Powhatan.
+In 1607, decades after the interaction between the tribe's folk and Grenville, Captain John Smith established the colony of Jamestown in the middle of the Powhatan Confederacy in what is now Virginia.
+Powhatan, the leader of the Confederacy, refrained from attacking the colonists as they established their settlement.
+Despite this, conflicts quickly broke out between the colonists and the Confederacy.
 Chief Powhatan wrote in a letter to John Smith:I have seen two generations of my people die...I know the difference between peace and war better than any man in my country...
 Why will you take by force what you may have quietly by love?
 Why will you destroy us who supply you with food?
 What can you get by war?
 We can hide our provisions and run into the woods; then you will starve for wronging your friends.
 Why are you jealous of us?
 We are unarmed, and willing to give you what you ask, if you come in a friendly manner, and not so simple as not to know that is it much better to eat good meat, sleep comfortably, live quietly with my wives and children, laugh and be merry with the English, and trade for their copper and hatchets, than to run away from them and to lie cold in the wood, feed on acorns, roots, and such trash, and be so hunted that I can neither eat nor sleep...
 Take away your guns and swords, the cause of all our jealousy, or you may all die in the same manner.